-Keven Poore, from the Philadelphia area, is the owner of Positive Actions in Communication and Therapy (P.A.C.T.).
+Keven Poore, CDI, is the Director of Substance and Addiction Intervention Services for the Deaf (SAISD) located at NTID on the Rochester Institute of Technology campus.
+Previously, he was a full time free-lance CDI in the Philadelphia area.
+He was the Chair of the 2nd Deaf Interpreter Conference in 2017.
 He received his Master’s degree in Mental Health Counseling from Gallaudet University and provided mental health and chemical dependency services for over 20 years.
-He has now been a full time freelance Certified Deaf Interpreter for six years.
-Much of his work takes place in legal, mental health and medical settings.
+He received his CDI certification in 2010 and currently, most of his work takes place in medical settings.
 He also provides Deaf Interpreter trainings as well as trainings on Deaf/Hearing Team interpreting and Interpreting in Behavioral Health settings.

 Jeremy Quiroga continues to share his love of life and his language through workshops and performances nationally.
 He started out as a medical interpreter by becoming the first staff CDI for the University of Rochester Medical Center.
 From that point forward medical interpreting became his focus.
 By combining his CATIE Center training, his ASL mastery skills & life experience, Jeremy provides interpreter workshops with a phenomenal range of tools for the medical setting.
-Currently, Jeremy is a professor at Highline College teaching ASL and works as VRI interpreter in medical setting. .
+Currently, Jeremy works as VRI interpreter in medical settings.